WordPress/gutenberg/packages/scripts/README.md

 -   `--webpack-src-dir` – Allows customization of the source code directory.
 Default is `src`.
 -   `--output-path` – Allows customization of the output directory.
 Default is `build`.

-Experimental support to support the block.json `viewModule` field is available via the `--experimental-modules` option.
+Experimental support for the block.json `viewModule` field is available via the `--experimental-modules` option.
 With this option enabled, script and module fields will all be compiled.
 The `viewModule` field is analogous to the `viewScript` field, but will compile a module and should be registered in WordPress using the Modules API.